What Are Common Questions Asked in a Job Interview

 The Three Core Objectives Every Interview Serves

-Understanding these objectives helps you align answers to what interviewers actually seek.
-Instead of guessing what phrase will impress, you can deliberately show how your skills, mindset, and behaviors map to the job’s success criteria.
+Understanding these objectives helps you align your answers to what interviewers actually seek.
+Instead of guessing what phrase will impress, you can deliberately show how your skills, mindset and behaviours map to the job’s success criteria.

 The Psychology Behind Different Question Types